-Whether you are hosting a smaller Thanksgiving, or just want to enjoy roast turkey at other times of year, try our genius air fryer turkey recipe.
-Using the air fryer halves the usual time for cooking a 5-pound turkey breast.
+Whether you are hosting a smaller Thanksgiving or just want to enjoy roast turkey any time of year, try our genius air fryer turkey recipe.
+Using the air fryer halves the usual time for cooking a five-pound turkey breast.
 What's more, you get moist and juicy turkey meat, with perfectly crackly, golden-brown skin.
-Overnight brining of the turkey breast is optional, but yields fantastic results if you can plan ahead.
+Overnight brining of the turkey breast is optional but yields fantastic results if you can plan ahead.

 Butterflying a turkey to remove the backbone is a clever way to ensure evenly browned, crispy skin.
 You can also cook a whole turkey faster with the spatchcocking method, helping the white and dark meat to cook evenly, without drying out, so you get a juicy bird.
-You can ask your butcher to do the backbone removal for you, or watch our video on how to spatchcock a turkey.
+You can ask your butcher to do the backbone removal for you to save time.

 When you're stocking the beer fridge for Thanksgiving, set aside a couple of bottles of your favorite ale for the turkey.
 Basting your (stuffed or unstuffed) bird with beer and butter is an unfussy way to maximize the flavor of this essential holiday main.
 We recommend using any pale ale, or add a different dimension by using a fruit beer.

 Hosting an intimate holiday dinner this year?
 Our Instant Pot turkey breast recipe will make your Thanksgiving meal prep a breeze.
-The turkey is seasoned with budget-friendly dried herbs and spices, and a few minutes of searing time in the appliance gives it a show-stopping golden crust.
+The turkey is seasoned with budget-friendly dried herbs and spices and a few minutes of searing time in the Instant Pot gives it a show-stopping golden crust.
 If you crave an even-crispier skin, feel free to pop it under the broiler for a few minutes before serving.

 A balsamic vinegar glaze with orange juice, thyme, and honey adds fantastic flavor to whole roasted turkey in this winning Thanksgiving recipe.
 Use white balsamic vinegar if you can find it for its fruity, floral notes that complement the mild flavor of turkey.

-Skip the oven and try this winning recipe for deep fried turkey breasts that are crispy on the outside, and tender on the inside.
+Skip the oven and try this winning recipe for deep-fried turkey breasts that are crispy on the outside and tender on the inside.
 You can prepare this stovetop dish at any time of year, but it is special enough to serve at smaller holiday gatherings.
-Serve with cranberry sauce on the side for dipping.Continue to 9 of 24 below.
+Serve with cranberry sauce on the side for dipping.Continue to 13 of 21 below.

 Layering thinly-sliced bacon or pancetta over top of a seasoned, buttered turkey is a fantastic way to infuse your holiday bird with salty, smoky flavor while protecting the white meat from getting overcooked.
 The bacon can be crumbled after cooking and used to top baked potatoes or dinner salads.

 Delight your guests at a small Thanksgiving dinner with this tropical-inspired turkey recipe.
-Our pineapple-orange turkey breast includes convenient, store-bought ingredients, and the whole thing is roasted in a foil pouch, for seriously easy cooking and clean-up.
-Serve the turkey breast sliced alongside a gravy boat containing the sauce, for a fun and delicious holiday entree.
+The pineapple-orange turkey breast includes convenient, store-bought ingredients and the whole thing is roasted in a foil pouch for seriously easy cooking and clean-up.
+Serve the turkey breast sliced alongside a gravy boat containing the sauce for a fun and delicious holiday entree.

-Just 10 ingredients, including salt and pepper, are needed for this easy crockpot turkey recipe.
-The slow cooker is a nearly effortless way to produce juicy white meat., and this recipe feeds 3 to 4 people, so it's ideal for a smaller guest list.
+Just 10 ingredients including salt and pepper are needed for this easy crockpot turkey recipe.
+The slow cooker is a nearly effortless way to produce juicy white meat and this recipe feeds three to four people, so it's ideal for a smaller guest list.
 We've included a cornbread stuffing (feel free to make it from a mix) that cooks right alongside the turkey, so all you need to add is the cranberry sauce and optional gravy.

-In only 10 minutes, you can use your stovetop to cook this simple cast iron skillet turkey breast with lemon and herbs.
-This aromatic dish will fill your kitchen with wonderful cooking aromas, while leaving your oven free for baking casseroles, desserts, and sides.
+In only ten minutes you can use your stovetop to cook this simple skillet turkey breast with lemon and herbs.
+This aromatic dish will fill your kitchen with wonderful cooking aromas while leaving your oven free for baking casseroles, desserts, and sides.

 Thanksgiving turkey doesn't get any simpler than this boneless breast prepared on the grill.
 The meat is seasoned only with butter, salt, and pepper, but takes on the irresistible aroma of this cooking method.
 Place a pan beneath the cooking rack to catch the drippings and use them to make gravy.